Minabaskharoun/MiniprojectCSS/README copy.md

+# Unit 02 Mini-Project: CSS Snippet Cheat Sheet

+In this activity, you will work with a group to build a webpage that will hold a collection of CSS snippets.
+What better way to learn CSS than to build a knowledge base of CSS?

+## Instructions

 The completed application should meet the following criteria:

 * As a user, I can view a collection of labeled CSS snippets in a responsive grid.